 Eva Jellison has been involved with criminal law since 2012 when she interned with then-Associate Justice Ralph Gants (now Chief Justice) of the Massachusetts Supreme Judicial Court and had her first experience with criminal defense practice interning with Rankin & Sultan, LLP in 2013.

-Attorney Jellison has been passionately focused on civil liberties and civil rights throughout her brief legal career.
+Attorney Jellison has been passionately focused on civil liberties and civil rights throughout her legal career.
 She believes criminal defense practice, in particular appellate practice, provides an excellent forum to challenge the ways in which the criminal justice system violates people's rights.
+In particular, Attorney Jellison has fought hard and successfully to keep children out of the criminal justice system in several important cases.

 Attorney Jellison graduated from Northeastern University School of Law in 2013 and served as a law clerk to Chief Justice Dana Fabe of the Supreme Court of the State of Alaska before joining Wood & Nathanson in 2014.
-Attorney Jellison is a member of the Committee for Public Counsel Services panels for criminal appeals and juvenile appeals.
+Attorney Jellison is a member of the Committee for Public Counsel Services panels for criminal appeals and juvenile murder appeals.

 Northeastern University School of Law, Boston, Massachusetts